syntaxsurge/veriventure/README.md

 # VeriVenture

-VeriVenture is a Next.js workspace plus an ink! smart-contract package that powers the "wallet-only" entrepreneur trust layer described in the build plan.
+VeriVenture is a Next.js workspace plus a Solidity/Hardhat contract package that powers the "wallet-only" entrepreneur trust layer described in the build plan.
 The project is split into:

 - `src/app` – the Next.js application (wallet-only auth already wired in day 1).
-- `blockchain/` – ink! v5 contracts and tooling that will be deployed to a Polkadot-compatible environment.
+- `blockchain/` – Moonbase Alpha Solidity contracts + Hardhat scripts for the ValidityRegistry.

 ## Quick start